 To achieve the most accurate results with biological indicators, consider the following:

-Record all test results, including the lot number of the BIs, for track and compliance with industry standards.
+- Documentation: Record all test results, including the lot number of the BIs, for tracking and compliance with industry standards.

 Challenges and Considerations